New Financial Accounting for Service Management in S/4HANA Cloud

 In ledger 0L, in wich completed contract methos is applied, we still just defer the costs and do not show any realized revenue and margin.

 With the service order completion billing due items are created.
 They can be transferred to billing with the app “Release for billing”

-You can mark the items and with pressing button “Release for Billing” Billing document request are created.
+You can mark the items and with pressing button “Release for Billing” Billing document requests are created.

-The BDR can be billed with the app “Create billing documents” – see figure 28.
+The BDRs can be billed with the app “Create billing documents” – see figure 28.

-When the billing document is posted and transferred to Financial Accounting, we get the following Journal entry.
+When the billing document is created and transferred to Financial Accounting, we get the following Journal entry.

-The Journal entry contains the receivables line item and 3 billed revenue line items for the service order items 20 to 40 (tax is filtered out) The product is equal to the billed product.
+The Journal entry contains the receivables line item and 3 billed revenue line items for the service order items 20 to 40.
+The product is equal to the billed product.
 The product sold is derived from the main/bundle item.